a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ### 📊 Results and Analisis After a TCP Connect Scan

-- Stop Zeek and tcpdump using `Ctrl + C` to have isolated evidence per scan or attack.
+- Stop Zeek and tcpdump using `Ctrl + C` once the scan completes, to have isolated evidence per scan or attack.

 **On Kali:**
 - Nmap performed a full 3-way handshake to check which ports are open.